CPA Parliamentary Academy

 To promote the representation of women in CPA Branches and women's full and equal participation in all political and parliamentary leadership at all levels.

-CWP represents over 3,000 women parliamentarians, in over 180 Commonwealth national and sub-national Parliaments, across all 9 Regions of the CPA.
+CWP represents over 6,000 Women Parliamentarians, in over 180 Commonwealth national and sub-national Parliaments, across all 9 Regions of the CPA.

 CWP Chairperson

-The CWP Chairperson was elected for a three-year term at the CWP Business Meeting at the CWP seventh triennial conference that took place in Halifax, Canada as part of the wider 65th Commonwealth Parliamentary Conference in August 2022.
+The CWP Chairperson was elected for a three-year term at the CWP Business Meeting at the 9th CWP Conference that took place in Barbados as part of the wider 68th Commonwealth Parliamentary Conference in October 2025.

 Biography